sagemathinc/cocalc_tutorial/handson/lab03.md

     url: /handson/lab02.html
     title: Adding people
 ---
-In this section  you will learn how to create assignments and assign them to students.
+In this section  you will learn how to create assignments/handouts and assign them to students.

 If you navigate to your `.course` file you should now be able to see the students in your course as well as the following upper banner: